 )

-List of task names that need to execute before this one does.
+List of task names (or expressions resolving to task names) that need to execute before this one does.

-It is possible to reference tasks from submodules by writing the full path of the task (module and task name) with each name separated with a colon (:
+To reference tasks from submodules, write the full path of the task (module and task name) with each name separated with a colon (:

 ).
 Example: submodule:task